 The threshold triggering a notification duty (formal criterion) is considered to be relatively high in comparison to international standards.
 A transaction can be notified prior to the conclusion of the final agreement.
 However, the parties will have to demonstrate a good faith intention to enter into a binding agreement and to complete the transaction.
-Once the notification has been submitted, the authorities will conduct a preliminary investigation and have to decide within one month whether there is any need to initiate an in-depth investigation of the transaction.
-If initiated, the indepth (Phase II) investigation will have to be completed within four months.
-Therefore, the entire procedure (Phase I preliminary assessment and Phase II in-depth investigation procedure) must not exceed five months.
+Once the notification has been submitted (generally after a pre-notification process), the authorities will conduct a preliminary investigation and have to decide within one month whether there is any need to initiate an indepth investigation of the transaction.

+If initiated, the in-depth (Phase 2) investigation will have to be completed within four months.
+Therefore, the entire procedure (Phase 1 preliminary assessment and Phase 2 in-depth investigation procedure) should not exceed five months.
 While closing of the transaction is prohibited prior to the notification and clearance or (silent) expiration of the preliminary investigation phase, the competition authorities may allow a preliminary closing if there are important reasons for such preliminary closing.

-In the past, this instrument was mainly used in order to allow the reorganization in case of failing companies.
+In the past, this instrument was mainly used to allow the reorganisation in case of failing companies.
 However, in its earlier practice the competition authorities have also allowed a preliminary closing in case of a pending public takeover bid.
 However, it has been made clear that there is no general exception for public bids (contrary to the situation according to the European merger control rules) and that each case will be assessed individually.

-b.
-Acquisition of Certain Types of Businesses
+Acquisition of certain types of businesses

-Banks and Insurance Enterprises: In Switzerland, banks and insurance companies require a license issued by the Swiss Financial Market Supervisory Authority FINMA.
-Once licensed, they are subject to ongoing supervision by FINMA.
-This is to monitor continued compliance with licensing conditions and other statutory and regulatory requirements.
-One requirement to obtain and maintain the license is that each individual or entity which (i) directly or indirectly holds at least 10% of the capital or the votes in a bank or insurance company, or (ii) otherwise has significant influence on the company management (collectively "Qualified Participation"), must assure that its influence does not adversely affect the prudent and solid management of the bank or insurance company.
-Changes with respect to Qualified Participations must be reported to FINMA prior to the transaction by the selling and the acquiring party.
-Although the law does not expressly impose a prior approval requirement, in substance parties are well advised to treat such requirement as a condition precedent to closing and to inform FINMA in advance and to get FINMA's opinion on the change of ownership early in the process.
+Banks, securities firms, and insurance enterprises: In Switzerland, such firms require a licence from the Swiss Financial Market Supervisory Authority (FINMA) and they are subject to ongoing prudential supervision by FINMA.

+One requirement to obtain and maintain the licence is that each individual or entity which (1) directly or indirectly holds at least 10 per cent of the capital or the votes or (2) otherwise has significant influence on the company management (collectively qualified participation), must meet 'fit and proper' requirements and assure that its influence does not adversely affect the prudent and solid management of the bank, securities firm or insurance company.

+Changes with respect to qualified participations must be reported to FINMA by the regulated firm and by any holder of a qualified participation.
+The statutory provisions do not expressly impose a prior approval requirement unless the change in ownership results in the bank, securities firm or insurance company being under foreign control.
+However, also in all other cases the parties are well advised to treat such reporting requirement as a condition precedent to closing and to build into the transaction documentation the relevant conditions addressing any objections FINMA may raise.
+Therefore, these reporting obligations should be addressed early in the process and, in the event of any open points, a consultation of FINMA prior to closing the transaction may be advisable.

-Radio and Television Enterprises: In Switzerland, radio and television enterprises require a concession issued by the Swiss Federal Department of the Environment, Transport, Energy and Communications (DETEC).
-The transfer of a concession, directly or indirectly through a change of ownership with respect to more than 20% of the capital or the shares in the concession holder, requires the prior written approval of the DETEC.
+In addition, if a Swiss-controlled bank or securities firm passes under foreign control as a result of the acquisition of a participation, it must request an additional licence from FINMA.
+A new additional licence is also required if there is any change in a qualified participation held by a foreigner in a foreign-controlled bank or securities firm.
+Radio and television enterprises: In Switzerland, radio and television enterprises require a concession issued by the Swiss Federal Department of the Environment, Transport, Energy and Communications (DETEC).
+The transfer of a concession, directly or indirectly, through a change of ownership with respect to more than 20 per cent of the capital or the shares in the concession holder, requires the prior written approval of DETEC.